kuzanatoliy/questions/PRINCIPLES_AND_PATTERNS/DESIGN_PATTERNS/CREATIONAL_PATTERNS/SINGLETON.md

 <details>
   <summary>What are pros of a Singleton pattern?</summary>

-- Guarantee that exist only one instance
+- Guarantee that exist only one instance;
-- Provide a global access point
+- Provide a global access point;
-- Implements lazy initialization of a singleton object
+- Implements lazy initialization of a singleton object.

 </details>

 <details>
   <summary>What are cons of a Singleton pattern?</summary>

 - Break a single responsibility principle.
-The pattern solves two problems at the time
+The pattern solves two problems at the time;
-- Mask unluck design, for instance, when the program components know too much about each other
+- Mask unluck design, for instance, when the program components know too much about each other;
 - Multithreading.
-Multiple threads shouldn't  create a singleton object several times
+Multiple threads shouldn't  create a singleton object several times;
-- Require a permanent creation of the mock-objects during unit-testing process
+- Require a permanent creation of the mock-objects during unit-testing process.

 </details>

 ### Connections

-[Facade](../STRUCTURAL_PATTERNS/FACADE.md), [Flyweight](../STRUCTURAL_PATTERNS/FLYWEIGHT.md), [Abstract factory](ABSTRACT_FACTORY.md), [Builder](Builder.md), [Prototype](PROTOTYPE.md) might be implemented like Singleton
+[Facade](../STRUCTURAL_PATTERNS/FACADE.md), [Flyweight](../STRUCTURAL_PATTERNS/FLYWEIGHT.md), [Abstract factory](ABSTRACT_FACTORY.md), [Builder](Builder.md), [Prototype](PROTOTYPE.md) might be implemented like **Singleton**.